liferay-search/liferay-docs/en/developer/tutorials/articles/04-creating-a-theme/02-setting-up-the-theme.markdown

 Follow these steps to generate and configure the theme:

 1. Install the Theme Generator.
 Since you're developing a theme for
-    @product-ver@, install v9.x.x if it's not installed already.
+    @sharepoint-ver@, install v9.x.x if it's not installed already.
 Run the command
     below:

     ```bash